JerBouma/FinanceToolkit/README.md

 Through the link you are able to subscribe for the free plan and also premium plans at a **15% discount**.
 This is an affiliate link and thus supports the project at the same time.
 I have chosen FinancialModelingPrep as a source as I find it to be the most transparent, reliable and at an affordable price.
 I have yet to find a platform offering such low prices for the amount of data offered.
 When you notice that the data is inaccurate or have any other issue related to the data, note that I simply provide the means to access this data and I am not responsible for the accuracy of the data itself.
 For this, use [their contact form](https://site.financialmodelingprep.com/contact) or provide the data yourself.

-# Basic Usage
+# Functionality

-This section explains in detail how the Finance Toolkit can utilitised effectively.
-Also see the Jupyter Notebooks in which you can run the examples also demonstrated here.

-___

-<b><div align="center">Find a variety of How-To Guides including Code Documentation for the FinanceToolkit <a href="https://www.jeroenbouma.com/projects/financetoolkit">here</a>.</div></b>
-___

-Within this package the following things are included:
+The Finance Toolkit features the following functionality, also see [Basic Usage](#basic-usage) to see some of these functions in action:

 - **Company profiles** (`get_profile`), including country, sector, ISIN and general characteristics (from FinancialModelingPrep)
-- **Company quotes** (`get_quote`), including 52 week highs and lows, volume metrics and current shares outstanding (from FinancialModelingPrep)
+- **Company quotes** (`get_quote`), inclufding 52 week highs and lows, volume metrics and current shares outstanding (from FinancialModelingPrep)
 - **Company ratings** (`get_rating`), based on key indicators like PE and DE ratios (from FinancialModelingPrep)
 - **Historical market data** (`get_historical_data`), which can be retrieved on a daily, weekly, monthly, quarterly and yearly basis.
 This includes OHLC, dividends, returns, cumulative returns and volatility calculations for each corresponding period. (from Yahoo Finance)
 - **Treasury Rates** (`get_treasury_data`) for several months and several years over the last 3 months which allows yield curves to be constructed (from Yahoo Finance)